Are you considering the idea of advancing your software engineering career, but don't know "what's next"?

 And this is the beauty of being a software engineer: knowing how to program and understanding how to create software are skills you can transfer to other fields.

-In this article, you've learned about the software engineering career path way.
+You've learned about the software engineering career path in this article.

 Software engineering is broad and a career that can open many doors.